ays-tech/introduction-to-python/README.md

 # introduction-to-python
-Basic things you nedd to get started as a python programmer
+Basic things you need to get started as a python programmer